Skip to Content

 Extension Table and Presser Feet

-Presser feet, like quilting feet and specialty feet, enhance fabric feeding and expand sewing possibilities.
+Singer sewing machines often include presser feet, like quilting feet, to enhance fabric feeding and versatility.

 Sewing Speed and Speed Control